Foundations of Black Hole Accretion Disk Theory: Matter Description: General Principles

-with ${\cal R}$ being the gas constant and $\mu$ the mean molecular.
-In the case of a two temperature plasma, the temperature $T_i$ and molecular weight $\mu_i$ of the ions are different than the temperature $T_e$ and molecular weight $\mu_e$ of the electrons and,
+Sometimes we may wish to consider a two temperature fluid, where the temperature $T_i$ and molecular weight $\mu_i$ of the ions are different from those of the electrons ($T_e$ and $\mu_e$).
+For such a case

+Two-temperature plasmas are critical in advection-dominated flows (discussed in Section~\ref{section-ADAFs}).
+Two-temperature fluids are also important when one considers radiation~\cite{shapiro_76}, as it is the ions that are generally heated by dissipative processes in the disk, while it is generally the electrons that radiate.
+Ions and electrons normally exchange energy via Coulomb collisions.
+As this process is generally not very efficient, the electrons in the inner parts of accretion flows are usually much cooler than the ions (Coulomb collisions are not able to heat the electrons as fast as they radiate or advect into the black hole).
+However, there have been suggestions that more efficient processes may couple the ions and electrons~\cite{phinney_81}, such as plasma waves~\cite{begelman_88} or kinetic instabilities~\cite{sharma_07}.
+At this point, this remains an open issue in plasma physics, so it is difficult to know how much heating electrons experience.